tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 Style rules should pull their weight
     The benefit of a style rule must be large enough to justify asking all of our engineers to remember it.
-The benefit is measured relative to the codebase we would get without the rule, so a rule against a very harmful practice may still have a small benefit if people are unlikely to do it anyway.
+The benefit is measured relative to the code base we would get without the rule, so a rule against a very harmful practice may still have a small benefit if people are unlikely to do it anyway.
 This principle mostly explains the rules we don’t have, rather than the rules we do: for example, goto contravenes many of the following principles, but is already vanishingly rare, so the Style Guide doesn’t discuss it.

 Optimise for the reader, not the writer
     Our core library (and most individual components submitted to it) is expected to continue for quite some time, and we will hopefully attract more external contributors.
 As a result, more time will be spent reading most of our code than writing it.
-We explicitly choose to optimise for the experience of our average contributor reading, maintaining, and debugging code in our codebase rather than ease when writing said code.
+We explicitly choose to optimise for the experience of our average contributor reading, maintaining, and debugging code in our code base rather than ease when writing said code.
 "Leave a trace for the reader" is a particularly common sub-point of this principle: When something surprising or unusual is happening in a snippet of code (for example, use of raw pointers in the ``FFTEngine`` classes), leaving textual hints for the reader at the point of use is valuable.
 Use explicit traces of ownership of objects on the heap using smart pointers such as  ``std::unique_ptr`` and ``std::shared_ptr``.

 Be consistent with existing code
-    Using one style consistently through our codebase lets us focus on other (more important) issues.
+    Using one style consistently through our code base lets us focus on other (more important) issues.
 Consistency also allows for automation: tools that format your code or adjust your ``#includes`` only work properly when your code is consistent with the expectations of the tooling.
 In many cases, rules that are attributed to "Be Consistent" boil down to "Just pick one and stop worrying about it"; the potential value of allowing flexibility on these points is outweighed by the cost of having people argue over them.

 Be consistent with the broader C++ community when appropriate
     Consistency with the way other organisations use C++ has value for the same reasons as consistency within our code base.
 If a feature in the C++ standard solves a problem, or if some idiom is widely known and accepted, that's an argument for using it.
 However, sometimes standard features and idioms are flawed, or were just designed without our efficiency needs in mind.
 In those cases (as described below) it's appropriate to constrain or ban standard features.